mhkeller/indian-ocean/geocsv-notes.md

 *PolyhedralSurface
 *TIN

-though I'm not sure if these additional objects are supported by geocsv.
+Though I'm not sure if these additional objects are supported by geocsv.